danthegoodman1/cloudComputingCourse/03-severless_functions/README.md

 ## Getting Started: Firebase

 Head over to the firebase console at https://console.firebase.google.com and create a new project.
 Firebase projects are GCP projects, at any point in the creation of one, you can choose to link it to the other.
 Why not link this Firebase project to your GCP project you used in the last lesson if you haven't deleted it?
+Also go into the project then from the left menu `Develop > Database > Create Database > Start in Locked Mode > (any location) > Done`, this just enables Firestore from having issues later.
+Leave this tab up in your browser for now.

 After you have created your project, initialize it in a local folder with the Firebase SDK:
 - `firebase init`